Spank-O-Matic is an Orgasm Alley Special Interest Site

 Is a compressor unsafe to use in a bedroom with the SOM II?

 No, this is a myth created by Robospanker.
 The Senco manual and those of other air compressors will indicate that you should not breathe the air stream, a warning typically accompanied by a picture of a hose running to a person's mouth.
 This warning relates to using the compressor as your source of air, such as filling a scuba tank.
-Such manuals also indicate that using the air compressor to spray hazardous materials such as paint must be done in a well-ventilated area.
+Such manuals also indicate that using the air compressor to spray hazardous materials like paint must be done in a well-ventilated area.
 Using the SOM II system does not involve spraying hazardous materials, and claiming this is more general than indicated in the manual is underhanded.

 What health risks are associated with the compressor-operated SOM II?